laravel/docs/middleware.md

 <a name="sorting-middleware"></a>
 ### Sorting Middleware

-In some cases you'd want to run your middleware in a specific order.
-You can achieve this by ordering the middleware with the `$middlewarePriority` property of your HTTP kernel.
-This doesn't include global middleware which is always run before other middleware.
+Rarely, you may need your middleware to execute in a specific order but not have control over their order when they are assigned to the route.
+In this case, you may specify your middleware priority using the `$middlewarePriority` property of your `app/Http/Kernel.php` file:

     /**
      * The priority-sorted list of middleware.